 Grandparents Rights Generally

 If you are a grandparent and the parents of your grandchildren are alive, healthy, and the children live with them, then the children’s parents have the ultimate right to decide whether you can spend time with them.
 This is because the US Supreme Court has declared that the care, custody, and control of one’s own children is a constitutional right and parents are presumed to act in the best interests of their children.
-As a result, the parents get to decide how their children spend their time and with whom.
+As a result, the parents shall decide how their children spend their time and with whom.
 However, there are exceptions.

 Exceptions Where Grandparent Visitation Rights May Exist